ndrag/wfg/README.md

 - e.g.

 ```
-ssh -i aws_key.pem ec2-user@ec2-54-67-3-74.us-west-1.compute.amazonaws.com
+ssh -i aws_key.pem ec2-user@ec2-11-11-1-11.us-west-1.compute.amazonaws.com
 ```

 ## Environment variables

-.env.example and your own .env file are only used in development.
+`.env.example` and your own `.env` file are only used in local development.
 Production environment variables are stored in AWS Systems Manager and injected into the built app container during release by the ECS production release task (wfg-prod-deployment-env-vars-specified).

 - To create or modify production environment variables, head to [AWS Systems Manager.](https://us-west-1.console.aws.amazon.com/systems-manager/parameters/?region=us-west-1&tab=Table)